 Ryan Galbraith will build a website for you according to the description laid out via email.
 Any additional features, pages, or other changes to project requirements may affect the timeline and costs laid out in the estimate, and will require a separate change order document.

-Invoices will be generated on the agreed dates, and are due within 15 days or receipt by you or your company.
-Payments made past an invoice’s due date are subject to a $100 late fee.
+Invoices will be generated on the agreed dates, and are due within 15 days, or on receipt by you or your company.
+Payments made past an invoice’s due date are subject to a $54 late fee per every month overdue, which you agree to pay.
 If a website Hosting/Domain is unpaid after the Due date, your service may be suspended.
 If you cannot pay an Invoice by the Due date, please do get in touch asap.

 Ryan Galbraith reserves the right to use visual representations of the final product as part of a project portfolio or case study.